shuangw1/Measure-of-America/README.md

 In this project, we will investigate data at the relationships between housing, COVID-19 rates and mobility, in order to identify geographic priority areas and racial, ethnic, and resource inequities in the state.

-This project is awarded as the best data visualization project in the summit.